JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 **UI DSL Showcase Tab**: Groups (Sources: [`DemoGroups`](%gh-ic%/platform/platform-impl/src/com/intellij/internal/ui/uiDslShowcase/DemoGroups.kt))

 Unions `Row.radioButton` in one group.
-Must also be used for `Row.checkBox` if these are grouped with some title.
+Must also be used for `Row.checkBox` if these are grouped with a title.

 ```kotlin
 var value = true